rmunro/annotation_imagenet/README.md

 ### Coding Exercise

 Reimplement the code so that it has a better strategy to quickly annotate images.
-Your strategy can present the images in any order, individually or with multiple at a time.
+Your strategy can present the images in any order, individually or multiple at a time.
 You can use any type of button, image selection, or other strategy to make the annotations.
-You should consider the following general principles, that will sometimes be competing factors in your design:
+You should consider the following general principles in your design, which will sometimes be competing factors:
  1. It is faster to provide a yes/no response than to select from a large list of labels.
  1. It is faster to have the same task repeatedly.
-Eg: 100 "is this basketball" questions in a row, rather than mixing up questions about many different sports in a row.
+For example, it is faster to ask someone "is this basketball" 200 times in a row, rather than mixing up 200 different questions about different sports.
- 1. If people are selecting the same response over and over again, they are more likely to get bored and make errors.
+ 1. If people are selecting the same response over and over again, they are more likely to stop paying full attention and make errors.

 For this 2-hour exercise, you do _not_ need to worry about giving the same task to multiple people to ensure agreeement, or other strategies to detect errors.
 You only need to worry about the UX and Human-Computer Interaction (HCI) components of a single annotator interacting with the AI output.